Tony Marston's Blog About software development, PHP and OOP

 The three pillars of "good code"

-The four pillars of OOP
+The four three pillars of OOP

 More articles compounding the error